Skip to content

 Fortune 500 operator

-Eight years inside a Fortune 500 sales organization, close to how teams sell, approve, and execute.
+Eight years inside a Fortune 500 sales organization, carrying deals from Main Street shops to Fortune 100 executive suites.

 Owner takeaway